- Five on Friday

 Do you have to wear the external processor to hear sound?

-Yes, the external portion must be worn to decode and send sounds from the environment to the internal component, CEENTA Audiologist Rachel Green, AuD, said.
+Yes, the external portion must be worn to decode and send sounds from the environment to the internal component.
 It is important to understand that when the external sound processor is not worn, the individual does not hear with the implanted ear.
 Only when the external piece is worn can sound be transmitted successfully to the inner component, which stimulates the hearing nerve and sends sound to the brain.

 Can you wear the cochlear implant all the time?